mrismanaziz/Reforestation/README.md

-## Did you hear about the cheese who saved the world?
-It was Legend-dairy!
+## Why was the big cat disqualified from the race?
+Because it was a cheetah.